ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 trusts a Verifier that can evaluate the trustworthiness of information about an Attester.
-Such trust might come by the Relying Party trusting the Verifier (or its public key) directly, or might come by trusting an entity (e.g., a Certificate Authority) that the Verifier has a certificate that chains up to.
+Such trust might come by the Relying Party trusting the Verifier (or its public key) directly, or might come by trusting an entity (e.g., a Certificate Authority) that is in the Verifier's certificate chain.
 The Relying Party might implicitly trust a Verifier (such as in the Verifying Relying Party combination).
 Or, for a stronger level of security, the Relying Party might require that the Verifier itself provide